A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 egg

-Depending on the type of bird, chicken, duck, goose, and turkey eggs are distinguished.
-The main commodity products are chicken eggs.
-Waterfowl eggs are not used in catering, as they may contain microorganisms harmful to the human body.
+Depending on the type of bird, eggs are divided into chicken, duck, goose, and turkey eggs.
+The main commercial products are chicken eggs.
+Waterfowl eggs are not used in public catering, as they may contain microorganisms harmful to the human body.

 bread